-The total pension liability in the June 30, 2016, actuarial valuation was determined using the following actuarial assumptions.
+The total pension liability in the June 30, 2017, actuarial valuation was determined using the following actuarial assumptions.
 Total pension liability represents the portion of the actuarial present value of projected benefit payments attributable to past periods of service for current and inactive employees.

-- Discount Rate 7.65% - Investment Rate -7.5%, net of investment and administrative expenses - Inflation Rate - 2.75% - Salary increases Varies by Entry Age and Service - COLA Increases up to 2.75% - Post-Retirement Mortality Derived using CalPERS' Membership Data for all Funds
+- Discount Rate 7.65%

+- Investment Rate 7.65%

+- Inflation Rate 2.75%

+- Salary Increases Varies by Entry Age and Service

+- COLA Increases up to 2.75%

+- Post-Retirement Mortality Derived using CalPERS' Membership Data for all Funds

-The actuarial assumptions used in the June 30, 2015, valuation were based on the results of an actuarial experience study for the period July 1, 2011, through June 30, 2014.
+The actuarial assumptions used in the June 30, 2016 valuation were based on the results of an actuarial experience study for the period July 1, 2011, through June 30, 2014.

-The long-term expected rate of return on pension plan investments (7.5%) was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments (7.65%) was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table: